bj16xq/BenJohnson/README.md

 **Who?** The intended users are researchers, teachers, and students, but may be useful to the general public.

 **Why?** The purpose of using these resources are to support planning and executing academic responsibilities ranging from teaching, studying, research, and knowledge mobilization.
+Users of these resources may also make their own adjustments that can be openly shared, which enables a cycle of constant improvement that benefits others.

 **How?** Resources on this repository are openly accessible.
 The expectation is that, should improvements be made, that they be openly shared in a similar manner.